 Te reo Māori is a taonga and the government of this country is compelled under the Treaty of Waitangi to protect it.
-So how do the campaign policies our political parties stack up?
+So how do the campaign policies of our political parties stack up?

-In 1985, the Waitangi Tribunal report on the Wai 11, te reo claim, found that article two of the Treaty of Waitangi obliged the Crown “to recognise and protect the Maori language”.
+In 1985, the Waitangi Tribunal report on the Wai 11 te reo claim found that article two of the Treaty of Waitangi obliged the Crown “to recognise and protect the Maori language”.
 It also said the Crown had failed to protect the Māori language.

 As a result of those findings, and many decades of activism and agitation by Māori advocates, te reo Māori was made an “official” language of New Zealand in 1987 and an accepted language in our courts of law (albeit with the added step of having to fill out a “notice of intention to speak Māori”) and schools.
 There are 306 Māori medium schools and 450 kōhanga reo in Aotearoa but te reo Māori remains an optional subject in the mainstream school system.

 This week is Te Wiki o te Reo and we’re a month away from the general election.
 It’s the one week of the year agencies, professional services, media and government pay particular attention to the reo, so what are our leaders doing to protect this taonga today?

 Unsurprisingly, the Māori Party has the most comprehensive policy, which includes officially changing the country’s name to Aotearoa.
 It also wants all Pākehā place names to be replaced with their original names by 2026.